Breastfeeding: Getting Off To A Good Start

 Contact Hours: 7.5

-Kettering Health is approved with distinction as a provider of nursing continuing professional development by Maryland Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Kettering Health is approved with distinction as a provider of nursing continuing professional development by Louisiana State Nurses AssociationApprover, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+This activity is jointly provided by Kettering Health & PCEO.

 Faculty: Region II IBCLCs.